greg-raven/Impeachment-Chronicles/_posts/2022-10-30-rob-reiner-claims-trump-directly-responsible-for-attack-on-paul-pelosi-calls-for-indictment.md

 As a result, Reiner claimed, “Donald Trump is 100% responsible for this and Jan.6” and “must be indicted and never be allowed to hold office.”

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Donald Trump has been spreading The Big Lie for 2 years.
 The violent assault on Paul Pelosi and the attempt to murder Speaker Pelosi is directly related to that Lie.
 Donald Trump is 100% responsible for this and Jan.6.
-He must be indicted and never be allowed to hold office.</p>&mdash; Rob Reiner (@robreiner) <a href="https://twitter.com/robreiner/status/1586092301285146624?ref_src=twsrc%5Etfw">October 28, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+He must be indicted and never be allowed to hold office.</p>&mdash; Rob Reiner (@robreiner) <a href="https://twitter.com/robreiner/status/1586092301285146624?ref_src=twsrc%5Etfw">October 28, 2022</a></blockquote>

 In response, many ridiculed the left-wing filmmaker over his comments.